SemionV/doryn/devlog.md

   * Manage and compile dependencies, which are compiled with the same build configuration(parsers, loggers, etc)
   * Manage dependencies, which are compiled separately and with different build configuration(benchmark framework, test framework, etc)
 * CI/CD setup with GitLab
-* Flaten controller pipeline: store entites in a sorted flat array
+* Flatten controller pipeline: store entities in a sorted flat array
 * Integrate C# dotnet core as scripting engine(https://learn.microsoft.com/en-us/dotnet/core/tutorials/netcore-hosting)
 * OpenGL Renderer
   * Static mapping of Vertex Attributes